JuanModica/BaSP-A2022-Etapa-1/README.md

 * Week 04 - **GitHub Pages** - Hosting - Used for online visualization of the project.
 * Week 05 - **JavaScript** - OOP language - Used to solve some exercises.
 * Week 06 - **JavaScript** - OOP language - Used to manipulate the DOM.
+* Week 07 - **JavaScript** - OOP language - Used to handle http requests with fetch.
 ## WHAT WAS DONE

 * **Week 01** - We used Figma fot the layout of the proposed problem page.